 In October 2021, the Irish Minister for Finance announced that Ireland would sign up to the OECD's Inclusive Framework, which has the stated intention of reforming international tax rules in order to address the challenges arising from the digitalisation of the global economy.
-As part of its implementation, a new minimum global effective corporate tax rate of 15 per cent will be introduced in Ireland.
-The rate will apply to all large groups that have an annual turnover exceeding €750 million and that have either a parent company or a subsidiary in an EU Member State.

 The EU Directive on minimum taxation (Directive (EU) 2022/2523) was published in the EU Official Journal on 22 December 2022.
-The Directive reflects the EU's commitment to implement the OECD Pillar Two rules.
-Member States must bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by 31 December 2023.
-It is envisaged that these measures shall apply to financial years beginning after 31 December 2023.
+The Directive implements the OECD model Global Anti-Base Erosion (GloBE) rules on minimum taxation.
+Ireland has implemented the Directive with effect for accounting periods beginning from 31 December 2023.